Significant recent pick-up in labour market activity

-While the outbreak of the Delta variant of COVID-19 and associated lockdowns had a significant, negative impact on the labour market for much of the second half of 2021, the final months of the year saw strong growth in both labour demand and supply.
+The Australian labour market has weathered the impact of the global pandemic reasonably well.
+While the outbreak of the Delta variant and associated lockdowns had a significant, negative impact on the labour market for much of the second half of 2021, activity has rebounded strongly in recent months, reflected in strong growth in both labour demand and supply.
+Consequently:

-- Total employment, total hours worked and the employment-to-population ratio all reached record highs
+- total employment, total hours worked and the employment-to-population ratio are now all at record highs;

-- The participation rate was close to its record high achieved earlier in 2021
+- the participation rate is close to its record high achieved earlier in 2021;

-- Internet job advertisements reached their highest level since 2008
+- internet job advertisements have reached their highest level since 2008 (in November 2021).